Namespace Confusion Protection

 Record the node-Id

-Obtain your repository Id, e.g npm-hosted
+Obtain your repository public ID, e.g npm-hosted

 Delete the component using the DELETE REST API route.